Train des Mouettes

 passed through, it never handled large numbers of passengers, and

-from 1938 the railway only handled freight.
+from 1938 the railroad only handled freight.

 This was not a popular decision with local people, but whilst the

-railway was still a working line nothing could be done.
+railroad was still a working line nothing could be done.
 So, when

 rapid, and the first heritage trains ran in 1984.
 Although